Jyou965/ether_transaction/README.md

 # eth_transaction
 Challenge 19

-This application makes an Ethereum payment.
+This application makes an ether payment.

 ---